facebook pixel

 Detail Itineraries

-Your journey begins as you arrive in Kathmandu, the vibrant capital city of Nepal, surrounded by rolling hills and the distant snowcapped peaks of the Himalayas.
-The flight over the Kathmandu Valley provides mesmerizing aerial views of scattered settlements, terraced fields, and verdant forests.
-Upon arrival at Tribhuvan International Airport, a representative from Alpine Club of Himalaya will greet and assist you with your transfer to your hotel.
+Your journey begins as you arrive in Kathmandu, the vibrant capital of Nepal, surrounded by rolling hills and distant snowcapped Himalayan peaks.
+The flight over the Kathmandu Valley treats you to mesmerizing aerial views of terraced fields, scattered settlements, and lush forests.
+Upon landing at Tribhuvan International Airport, a representative from Alpine Club of Himalaya Pvt.
+Ltd. will greet you and assist with your transfer to the hotel.
 After settling in, take some time to rest and acclimatize to the altitude.
-Later, explore the rich cultural and historical heritage of Kathmandu, strolling through its bustling streets, ancient temples, and magnificent stupas.
-In the afternoon, attend a detailed trek briefing where your guide will provide crucial information about the upcoming journey, safety protocols, and tips for high-altitude trekking.
-Conclude the day with a special welcome dinner, sharing stories and plans with fellow trekkers, while savoring authentic Nepali cuisine.
+Later, you can explore Kathmandu’s rich cultural and historical heritage, wandering through its bustling streets, ancient temples, and magnificent stupas.
+In the afternoon, attend a detailed trek briefing, where your guide provides important information about the journey ahead, safety protocols, and tips for high-altitude trekking.
+Conclude the day with a welcome dinner, sharing stories and plans with fellow trekkers while savoring authentic Nepali cuisine.

 Kathmandu_ndnimpkathmandu-durbar-square_xl1bktthamel_rvhymn